Big miss on U.S. jobs data drives dollar down

 "I'm not pushing the panic button yet.
 It is still a Q1 number.
 I don't think the Fed will either.
 We're not getting a clean read on the economy yet.
 We had a bad winter for most of the Northeast and any clean read for the economy will come in the next couple of months," said Win Thin, currency strategist at Brown Brothers Harriman in New York.

-The dollar lost ground against its major trading partners' currencies.
-The dollar index slid 1 percent to a low of 96.394.
+The dollar fell against its major trading partners' currencies.
+The dollar index traded down 0.71 percent to 96.736.

-Against the Japanese yen, the dollar fell to a one-week low of 118.74 yen, off 0.78 percent.
+Against the Japanese yen, the dollar hit a one-week low of 118.71 yen before settling around 119, off 0.58 percent on the day.
 The greenback dropped to five-week nadir of 0.94860 Swiss franc.

 "Slightly weaker U.S. growth means the dollar is not as strong, but on the other hand the ECB is printing a lot of money and that will matter more eventually.
 This is a small deviation on the path toward reaching parity.
 Our forecast for 2015 is $1.05, and for 2016 it is $0.90,” said Morris.